White Paper; CFO and Finance Director Recruitment Process Considerations

 You can visit our Salary Survey for the latest guides on what to pay.
 Standard additional benefits usually include a car, pension contributions, healthcare and a bonus indexed to the success of the business.

-Stages of interview process
+5. Decide the stages of the interview process

 Normally we recommend at least two stages; initial interview then bringing the most suitable 2 or 3 candidates back for at least one further meeting which could entail presentations, psychometric testing or spending time in the finance department.